alexrutar/food.rutar.org/content/recipes/muhallabieh.md

 <!-- sep -->
 You can also add some pomegranate seeds as a garnish as well.

-You can replace the the simple syrup with a rose water syrup, combining 2 parts light-flavoured honey (such as acacia) with1 part rosewater.
+You can replace the the simple syrup with a rose water syrup, combining 2 parts light-flavoured honey (such as acacia) with1 part rose water.
 Garnish with rose petals.